Winter War: Franco-British intervention plans

 France had been one of the earliest supporters of Finland during the Winter War.
 The French saw an opportunity to weaken Germany's resource imports via a Finnish counteroffensive, as both Sweden and the Soviet Union were strategic trading partners to Germany.
 France had another motive, preferring to have a major war in a remote part of Europe rather than on French soil.
 France planned to re‑arm the Polish exile units and transport them to the Finnish Arctic port of Petsamo.
 Another proposal was a massive air strike with Turkish co-operation against the Caucasus oil fields.

-The British, for their part, wanted to block the flow of iron ore from Swedish mines to Germany as the Swedes supplied up to 40 percent of Germany's iron demand.
+The British, for their part, wanted to block the flow of iron ore from Swedish mines to Germany as the Swedes supplied up to 40 per cent of Germany's iron demand.
 The matter was raised by British Admiral Reginald Plunkett on 18 September 1939, and the next day Winston Churchill brought up the subject in the Chamberlain War Cabinet.
 On 11 December, Churchill opined that the British should gain a foothold in Scandinavia with the objective to help the Finns, but without a war with the Soviet Union.
 Because of the heavy German reliance on Northern Sweden's iron ore, Hitler had made it clear to the Swedish government in December that any Allied troops on Swedish soil would immediately provoke a German invasion.

 On 19 December, French Prime Minister Édouard Daladier introduced his plan to the General Staff and the War Cabinet.
 In his plan, Daladier created linkage between the war in Finland and the iron ore in Sweden.
 There was a danger of Finland's possible fall under Soviet hegemony.
 In turn, Nazi Germany could occupy both Norway and Sweden.
 These two powers could divide Scandinavia between them, as they had already done with Poland.
-The main motivation of the French and the British was to reduce the German war-making ability.
+The main motivation of the French and the British was to reduce German war-making ability.